 While you are at the Skywalk you can also experience the Discovery Trail, a fully accessible, cliff edge walkway with six interpretive stations, and an audio tour describing the area and how the structure was built.
 It’s fascinating.

 Not only does the glass floor of the Skywalk offer a great downward view, but as you look up and around, you see that you are surrounded by the most amazing mountains and glacial views.
 The Icefields Parkway is a beautiful trip in itself.
 Being able to witness glaciers is a pretty incredible thing.

 Glacier Skywalk Details:

-- Cost: It is fairly expensive to visit.
+- Cost: It is fairly expensive to visit ($36 for adults, and $18 for kids 6-15).
 And while I do think it’s worth it to do once, you can see amazing views along the Icefields Parkway without having to pay for them.
 But the glass floor of the skywalk is a unique adventure.

 - Parking: You have to park at the Columbia Icefield Glacier Discovery Centre down the road from the Glacier Skywalk, and take the 5 minute, free shuttle service over.